 2. Directions

-- Preheat your grill or griddle over medium heat.
+- Preheat grill or griddle to medium heat.

-- Divide the ground beef into small portions and shape them into mini patties.
+- Divide beef into small balls and press into tiny patties.

-- Remove from heat and assemble the sliders on the buns with your desired toppings.
+- Take off heat and build your sliders on the buns with toppings.

 3. Serving Suggestions